CoopG/CoopG.github.io/aboutmusic.md

 title: About me
 subtitle: "Musician"
 ---
 I am an experienced ensemble singer and alumnus of Genesis Sixteen, a highly competitive young singer's scheme run by the Sixteen.
-I currently work as a freelance tenor and really enjoy the opportunity to travel to Northern Ireland, Ireland and England on a regular basis during my studies in Germany.
+I currently work as a freelance tenor and really enjoy the opportunity to travel to Northern Ireland, Ireland and England on a regular basis during my studies in Berlin.

 See my qualifications and list of recordings and broadcasts below.
 Alternatively, check out my [Soundcloud](https://soundcloud.com/grahamcoopertenor) for a sample of my solo work.